Essential items for your car emergency kit to keep you safe

 mobile phone being charged with a power bank

-Keeping a charged power bank in your car allows you to charge up your phone in an emergency.
+Keeping a charged power bank in your car allows you to charge your phone in an emergency.
 Image: Getty

 Jumper leads

 It can be easy to run your car battery flat by simple mistakes like forgetting to turn your lights off when the car isn’t running.
-Keeping a set of jumper leads in your car enables you to jump-start your car battery if there is a working vehicle nearby.
-Carefully read your car manual’s instructions on jump-starting your car to perform the jump-start safely: if done incorrectly, you could potentially cause costly damage to your car.
+Keeping a set of jumper leads in your car enables you to jump-start your car battery if there is another working vehicle nearby.
+Carefully read your car manual’s instructions on jump-starting your car to perform the procedure safely: if done incorrectly, you could potentially cause costly damage to your car.

 If your car battery is dead rather than flat, you will need to have it replaced by roadside assistance.
-Roadside assistance can also jump-start your car battery if there are no other vehicles around or if you don’t have jumper leads.
+Roadside assistance experts can also jump-start your car battery if there are no other vehicles around or if you don’t have jumper leads.

 Hi-vis safety vest and reflective triangle